 Reports dip points where uncertainty is added to resolve conflicts.
 Uncertainty is added if there is a mismatch between trends and dip data larger than 15°.
 The same uncertainty is added to all the dip points belonging to a well point.
-Uncertainty is not added if <add-dip-uncertainty-for-trend-conflicts> is set to no. Detail level set by <dip-points>.
+Uncertainty is not added if <add-dip-uncertainty-for-trend-conflicts> is set to no. See Section 8.6 for details on dip data.
+Detail level set by <dip-points>.

-- Section 14.x: Conditioning on well[/distance/dip] points along well paths Reports zonation status for zonation points along the well paths and the associated surface help points used to condition surfaces to the well paths.
+- Section 14: Processing contact constraints Reports possible contact data.
+See Section 13.2 for details on contact data.
+Detail level set by <contact-points>. - Section 15.x: Conditioning on well[/distance/dip] points along well paths Reports zonation status for zonation points along the well paths and the associated surface help points used to condition surfaces to the well paths.
 See Table 7.4 for an explanation of the codes used to classify the surface help points.
-Detail level set by <well-point-conditioning>. - Section 15.x: Finding surface constraints for well path conditioning Reports on help points and surface constraints that will be used to ensure correct conditioning to zone logs.
-See Section 23 for details.
-Detail level set by <help-points>.
+Detail level set by <well-point-conditioning>.